suyash0103/HealthChecker/README.md

     b.
 Add %JAVA_HOME%\bin to the list of paths.
     c.
 Click "OK" to save changes.
 6. Verify Java Installation:
     a.
 Open cmd.
-Type this: java -version.
+Type this: `java -version`.
 It should display the installed Java version (21.0.1).

 ## Installing Maven
 ### For Linux Users